evalarumbe/my-first-webpack-config/README.md

 I chip away at this repo between projects, so a lot of things are broken.
 I wouldn't recommend that anybody run this as it stands.

-**At the moment its main function is documentation - so this Readme is the best bit.**
+**At the moment this repo's main function is documentation - so this Readme is the best bit.**

 The audience at the moment is mostly just myself (for when I pick this back up having forgotten everything), but I'm incrementally cleaning it up so it can be more useful to others someday.